Converting non-periodic tilings with Tile(1, 1) into tilings with three types of pentagons, I: Conclusions

 In connection with the above results, we have the following consideration:

-\begin{itemize} \item In the non-periodic tiling $T_{s}$ with rhombuses with acute angles of $30^ \circ$, $60^ \circ$, and $90^ \circ$, we assume that specific rhombuses exist within the rhombuses with an acute angle of $30^ \circ$ (the rhombus with an acute angle of $30^ \circ$ contained in \mbox{Tile$(1, 1)$} which was used in the overlap of two Mystics in $C_{7}(2)$ or $C_{6}(2)$, is different from the others). \end{itemize}
+\begin{itemize} \item In the non-periodic tiling $T_{s}$ consisting of rhombuses with acute angles of $90^ \circ$, $60^ \circ$, and $30^ \circ$, we assume that special rhombuses exist among the rhombuses with an acute angle of $30^ \circ$.
+Specifically, the rhombus with an acute angle of $30^ \circ$ within \mbox{Tile$(1, 1)$}, which appears in the overlap of two Mystic regions in $C_{7}(2)$ and $C_{6}(2)$, is assumed to be distinct from the others. \end{itemize}

 In the (countless patterns of) pentagonal non-periodic tilings based on $T_{s}$ shown in Section~\ref{section4}, the pentagons corresponding to the rhombus with an acute angle of $30^ \circ$ must be used on both the anterior and posterior sides.
-Therefore, if the pentagons of the anterior and posterior sides are not congruent when stacked on top of each other, then they can be treated as separate pieces.
-Thus, we can consider that the pentagonal non-periodic tilings based on $T_{s}$ require at least four types of tiles\footnote{ Regardless of whether it distinguishes between the anterior and posterior side tiles, the pentagonal non-periodic tilings based on $T_{h}$ require at least three types of tiles. }.
-From Section 5.3.4 in \cite{Sugimoto_2021}, when $\theta = 60^ \circ$, a rhombus with an acute angle of $30^ \circ$ corresponds to a trapezoid, which is a degenerated pentagon.
-Because the trapezoid exhibits line symmetry, no distinction is indicated between its anterior and posterior sides.
-Therefore, when they are converted to pentagonal tiling with $\theta = 60^ \circ$ as described in Section 5.3.4 in \cite{Sugimoto_2021}, we consider that at least three types of tiles (trapezoid and two types of convex pentagons) can form non-periodic tilings based on $T_{s}$, even if the tiles on the anterior and posterior sides are distinguished.
+Therefore, if the pentagons on the anterior and posterior sides are not congruent when superimposed, they can be regarded as different tiles.
+Thus, in the case where the original rhombus is not subdivided into smaller similar rhombuses, we can consider that the pentagonal non-periodic tilings based on $T_{s}$ require at least four types of tiles\footnote{ In the case where the original rhombus is not subdivided into smaller similar rhombuses, regardless of whether one distinguishes between the anterior and posterior side tiles, the pentagonal non-periodic tilings based on $T_{h}$ require at least three types of tiles. }.
+According to Section 5.3.4 in \cite{Sugimoto_2022}, when $\theta = 60^ \circ$, a rhombus with an acute angle of $30^ \circ$ corresponds to a trapezoid, which is a degenerate pentagon.
+Because the trapezoid exhibits line symmetry, no distinction is made between its anterior and posterior sides.
+Therefore, in the case where the original rhombus is not subdivided into smaller similar rhombuses, when converted into pentagonal tiling with $\theta = 60^ \circ$ as described in Section 5.3.4 in \cite{Sugimoto_2022}, we consider that at least three types of tiles (a trapezoid and two types of convex pentagons) can form non-periodic tilings based on $T_{s}$, even if the tiles on the anterior and posterior sides are distinguished.

-The illustrations of tilings for the pentagon cases presented in Sections 5.3.2 to 5.3.7 of \cite{Sugimoto_2021}, which are omitted in this manuscript owing to space or capacity limitations, are available at the author's website \cite{Sugimoto_site_Ts} and \cite{Sugimoto_site_Th}.
+The illustrations of tilings for the pentagonal cases presented in Sections 5.3.2 to 5.3.7 of \cite{Sugimoto_2022}, which are omitted in this manuscript due to space or capacity limitations, are available on the author's website \cite{Sugimoto_site_Ts} and \cite{Sugimoto_site_Th}.

-Finally, the following issues can be considered in the future:
+Finally, the following questions remain open for future investigation: